The Qur'anic View of Sharia, Jihad and War

 You who believe!
 Do not make unlawful the good things God has made lawful for you, and do not overstep the limits.
 God does not love people who overstep the limits.
 (Qur'an, 5:87)

-The system of savagery applied under the name of Sharia, yet which is completely incompatible with Islam, is a result of being distanced from the Qur'an.
+The superstitious system applied under the name of Sharia, yet which is completely incompatible with Islam, is a result of being distanced from the Qur'an.
 The true Sharia set out in verses, the true path of the Qur'an in other words, can be defined as follows:

 The Sharia of the Qur'an means love, respect, and affection and protection toward people of all faiths and opinions.
 The Sharia of the Qur'an insists on democracy, and freedom of ideas prevails.
 Under the Sharia of the Qur'an, people are knowledgeable, educated, open-minded, respectful of other ideas, happy, outward-looking, modern, high quality, optimistic, value art and science and value love and friendship.
 There is no hatred, intolerance, conflict, fighting, despotism, imposition, threatening, unhappiness, anger or war in the Sharia of the Qur'an.